react-navigation/react-navigation.github.io/versioned_docs/version-6.x/nesting-navigators.md

 ## Best practices when nesting

-We recommend to reduce nesting navigators to minimal.
+We recommend to nest navigators as minimally as possible.
 Try to achieve the behavior you want with as little nesting as possible.
 Nesting has many downsides:

 - It results in deeply nested view hierarchy which can cause memory and performance issues in lower end devices
 - Nesting same type of navigators (e.g. tabs inside tabs, drawer inside drawer etc.) might lead to a confusing UX